“How many kids do you have?” I have one daughter. “And how old is she?” She is 10 years old.

 Silence.
 Crickets.
 And then, “Oh, how nice.”
 Followed by a quick change of topic by the same person who just put their foot in their mouth.

 Just to backtrack for a second, I was diagnosed with PCOS (Polycystic Ovarian Syndrome) when I was 18.
-It was not so surprising to me, as I had never gotten a regular period in my life.
-I sometimes went months and months without getting a period.
-I knew that it was always going to be hard to conceive, since I wasn’t ever sure if I had ovulated or not, and if I did, whether it was on time, or late, or early.
+It was not so surprising to me, as I had never gotten a regular menstrual cycle in my life.
+I sometimes went months and months without menstruating.
+I knew that it was always going to be hard to conceive since I wasn’t ever sure if I had ovulated or not, and if I did, whether it was on time, or late, or early.
 Thankfully, when dating my husband, we talked about this a lot, and he was completely ok with everything.
 He just said that we would proceed with whatever came, in terms of ttc (trying to conceive).
 Thank G-d for that.

 So, back to the treatments.
 We really wanted to grow our family.
 I always pictured myself with a large family.
 I knew I wanted at least 6 children.
 By this time, the RE (reproductive endocrinologist) that we had been working with was retiring, and I had to find a new doctor.
 That was very hard—emotionally, more than anything.
 He knew my whole medical history and everything that went with it.
 I did my research and found someone else who was not at all the same as the original RE, but we went with this new one, as many people had recommended him.

 So, I had to almost start from scratch.
 I had to tell him my entire medical history again, which was a big pain in the neck.
 He thought that because of my age (I was in my mid-30s), I should just start right away with IVF.
 He gave me a long list of tests that had to be done before we could even think of starting.
 We began going through the list.
 Then we had a slight hiccup—I was diagnosed with thyroid cancer.
 In the end, this hiccup pushed the treatments off for a long time.